casualcore/casual/README.md

 # casual

-*Disclamer: First of all, this is the first time any of us has published an open source product.
-So, we don't really know how this stuff works*
+*Disclaimer: First of all, this is the first time any of us has published an open source product.
+So, we don't really have any experience how this stuff works*

+## products

+casual has a few 'products' that could be splittet into separated repos in the future, but for now we keep them all in this repository.

+### middleware
+casual main purpose is [casual-middelware](/middleware/readme.md), which is a XATMI implementation

+### make
+[casual-make](/tools/make/readme.md) is a 'build system' that is easy to use.

+Users deklare their intent (in pure python) and casual-make take care of the rest.

+Easy to implement DSL stuff to fit most needs.

+### How do I get set up? ###

+#### Prerequisites
+The following needs to be installed using rpm or yum packages.
+* git
+* python
+* gcc-c++
+* puppet

+#### Install dependencies with puppet
+    cd casual
+    sudo puppet apply casual.pp

+#### Set up the environment
+Use templatefile to setup environment

+    cp middleware/example/env/casual.env casual.env

+Edit file, set correct paths and source file
+    . casual.env

+#### Build casual
+     cd $CASUAL_BUILD_HOME
+     casual-make compile && casual-make install && casual-make link && casual-make test

+### run casual-middleware
+TODO: this documentation should be separeated from this repo?
+At least conceptually

+### Contribution guidelines ###

+* We have to get this whole project documented and organized before we define these guidelines.
+* But if you made improvements, please keep the same look and feel of the code.

+### Who do I talk to? ###

+* Fredrik Eriksson (laz@laz.se)

 ### license
 Our intention is that every thing in this repository is licensed under the [MIT licence](https://opensource.org/licenses/MIT),